johnpolacek/growth-areas-for-a-software-developer/README.md

 	  > > They’ve already given me design layouts and user flows.
 No sense in questioning them.

 	  > Better
 	  > > If we change one step in this user flow, it could cut the implementation time in half.
+Let’s discuss.

 	- Manage time and tasks